d2l-ai/d2l-zh/chapter_supervised-learning/kaggle-gluon-kfold.md

 import sys
 sys.path.append('..')
 import gluonbook as gb
-import matplotlib as mpl
-from matplotlib import pyplot as plt from mxnet import autograd, init, gluon, nd from mxnet.gluon import data as gdata, loss as gloss, nn import numpy as np
+from mxnet import autograd, init, gluon, nd from mxnet.gluon import data as gdata, loss as gloss, nn import numpy as np